WB Games New York

 Warner Bros.
 Games New York (formerly Agora Games, Inc.), is a video game development company based in Troy, New York that works with game developers to build online features and web-based communities for video games.
 Warner Bros.
 Games New York was founded by Michael DelPrete as Agora Studios Inc. and grew out of an RPI project.
 Their software game-play statistics for games including Call of Duty: World at War, Guitar Hero, and numerous other franchises.

 Major League Gaming acquired Agora Games on August 18, 2009.
 The studio was later sold to become a development studio within Warner Bros.
 Interactive Entertainment (now Warner Bros.
 Games) in 2017, expanding its team, also rebranding to Warner Bros.
 Games New York within the following year.
+WB Games New York builds centralized online services to be used by all WB Games developers and help with the technical aspect of several games for Warner Bros.
+Games.
+Steven Flenory is the current vice president and studio head of Warner Bros.
+Games New York.